Book Review of “Feast of Sorrow: A Novel of Ancient Rome” by Crystal King.

 However, at its basis, this story belongs to Thrasius, which I might call a multi-faceted love story.
 We have Thrasius’ love of food, cooking, and devising new recipes.
 We also witness his falling in love with a fellow slave.
 Furthermore, we see how Thrasius comes to love his master and the members of his family.
 Shakespeare said, “The course of true love never did run smooth” and so as King developed Thrasius’ tale with many obstacles.
 As a character, Thrasius is is one readers can easily identify with, and will find themselves rooting for him with every barrier in his way, making for a story that will grip us from the start.
 Together with this, King also didn’t hold back with developing the cast of characters surrounding Thrasius, making them no less vibrant and creating a believable and well rounded ensemble.
 Overall, I felt this novel was simply delectable.
 If this, King’s debut work, is an appetizer of King’s talent, we should all hungrily await the courses she has on her forthcoming menus.
 I think this book deserves an appealing four stars (literary, not Michelin) out of five.

-“Feast of Sorrow” by Crystal King, published by Touchstone, released April 25, 2017 is available from Amazon US, Amazon UK, Barnes & Noble, eBooks, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“Feast of Sorrow” by Crystal King, published by Touchstone, released April 25, 2017 is available (via these affiliate links) from Amazon US, Amazon UK, Barnes & Noble, eBooks, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.